knbknb/hacker-news-summarizer/README.md

 ## Description

-Use OpenAPI Python API to summarize a Hacker-News forum thread.
+Use OpenAPI Python API to summarize (and flatten) a Hacker-News forum thread.

 The summary is written to a markdown file.
 The markdown file is then read and printed to stdout.
 Use redirect to write to a file.
 Recommended: write into the `final_output` directory.